 Acumatica’s pricing is based on what you use and the price is only available upon request.

 Workday is the best ERP software for medium and large businesses in a variety of industries and niches including healthcare, manufacturing, retail, and service businesses.

 Financial Management is one of the main features of Workday.
 It’s highly appreciated by users for its real-time insights, process management, and the full range of financial capabilities.
-The Human Capital Management solution is another notable feature of this ERP software that combines HR and talent management into one solution.
+The Human Capital Management solution is another notable feature of this ERP software that combines talent management and HR software into one solution.
 It allows you to organize your workforce with tools for planning, recruiting, audit and internal controls, benefits, payroll management, and more.

 Workday is one of the best ERP software when it comes to providing actionable insight.
 With this software, you both get accurate data and the whole picture of your organization.
 You can also configure Workday to adapt it to your company’s needs.
 This platform also makes it simple to build, manage, and evolve integration to seamlessly connect the ERP software to your other applications and resources.

 Workday doesn’t have set pricing.
 They provide quotes upon request based on your specific needs.

 SYSPRO is a scalable distribution ERP software designed to help users with their decision-making process, resource allocation, and to improve their productivity.
 This platform is highly responsive and agile, which means it easily scales up and adapts as your business grows.

 SYSPRO leverages machine learning and AI to provide critical insights for quick and easy analysis which enables you to make better decisions, improve your processes, and meet your goals.
 This ERP software also fosters collaboration and engagement, empowering users in everyday operations.
 This platform has the ability to adapt to your organization and specific needs, supporting full customization of your workspace.